-- Clinical Laboratory Operations, which specializes in providing urine and blood toxicology and pain medication testing to physicians, clinics and rehabilitation facilities in the United States. - Supportive Software Solutions, including EHR and medical billing and laboratory information management systems. - Decision Support and Informatics, which develops and markets medical information and clinical support products and services intended to set a standard for the clinical interpretation of genomics-based precision medicine. - Hospital Operations, which reflects the purchase of the Hospital Assets (see note 3) and the operations of Scott County Community Hospital, which has since been renamed as Big South Fork Medical Center.
+- Clinical Laboratory Operations, which specializes in providing urine and blood toxicology and pain medication testing to physicians, clinics and rehabilitation facilities in the United States - Supportive Software Solutions, including EHR and medical billing and laboratory information management systems - Hospital Operations, which reflects the purchase of the Hospital Assets (see Note 3) and the operations of Scott County Community Hospital, which has since been renamed as Big South Fork Medical Center. - Corporate, reflects consolidated company wide support services such as finance, legal counsel, human resources, and payroll.

-The accounting policies of the reportable segments are the same as those described in Note 2, Summary of Significant Accounting Policies, of the Company's audited consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016.
+The Company's Decision Support and Informatics segment is now included in discontinued operations as it has been classified as held for sale as of June 30, 2017.
+The accounting policies of the reportable segments are the same as those described in Note 2, Summary of Significant Accounting Policies, of the Company's audited consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016 and in Note 1 for the adoption to ASU 2017-11.
 Selected financial information for the Company's operating segments is as follows: